ndmitchell/hlint/README.md

 ### Why do I get a parse error?

-HLint enables/disables a set of extensions designed to allow as many files to parse as possible, but sometimes you'll need to enable an additional extension (e.g. Arrows), or disable some (e.g. MagicHash) to enable your code to parse.
+HLint enables/disables a set of extensions designed to allow as many files to parse as possible, but sometimes you'll need to enable an additional extension (e.g. Arrows, QuasiQuotes, ...), or disable some (e.g. MagicHash) to enable your code to parse.

+You can enable extensions by specifying additional command line arguments in [.hlint.yaml](#customizing-the-hints), e.g.: `- arguments: [-XQuasiQuotes]`.

 ## Customizing the hints